Geometry and Perception Guided Gaussians for Multiview-consistent 3D Generation from a Single Image: Method

 \subsection{Integration of Different Gaussian branches}

-Similar to \cite{tang2023dreamgaussian}, we adopt a simpler initialization strategy, randomly sampling Gaussian positions within a sphere, using unit scaling, and zero rotation.
-While this approach lacks object-specific prior information, it remains generally effective for generating a broad variety of objects.
-Therefore, we finally use the geometry prior guidance, the perception prior guidance, and random Gaussian sampling strategy to initialize different Gaussian branches, respectively.
+Similar to \cite{tang2023dreamgaussian}, we adopt a simple initialization strategy, randomly sampling Gaussian positions within a unit sphere.
+Although this approach lacks object-specific prior information, it remains generally effective for generating a broad variety of objects.
+Finally, we employ the geometry prior guidance, the perception prior guidance, and random Gaussian sampling strategy to initialize different Gaussian branches, respectively.

 Each type of initialization brings unique advantages, motivating us to integrate beneficial aspects across different 3D Gaussian branches.
-We observe distinct behaviors among these Gaussian branches during iterative optimization, influenced not only by their initializations but also by ambiguities in the 3D-to-2D projection and the Gaussian densification process, particularly the creation and initialization of new Gaussians via normal sampling.
-To improve generation quality, it is essential to identify and suppress inaccurate Gaussian components while integrating complementary strengths from different initializations.
-We introduce perceptual augmentation loss and co-SDS loss to enhance the multiview consistency of the model.
+We observe distinct behaviors among these Gaussian branches during iterative optimization, which are influenced by their initializations, as well as ambiguities in the 3D-to-2D projection.
+These factors, combined with the Gaussian densification process, lead to poor generation quality.
+To overcome this, we introduce perceptual augmentation loss and stable SDS loss to enhance the multiview consistency of the model.

-Meanwhile, we incorporate reprojection loss $\mathcal{L}_{proj}$, a classical computer vision metric that quantifies the accuracy of projecting 3D points onto the 2D image plane.
-It reflects how well the reconstructed 3D points align with their corresponding image observations.
-Leveraging this property, we use the reprojection error to guide the alignment of local depth information in the 3D Gaussians, thereby enhancing the overall consistency of our model.

-\subsubsection{Perceptual Augmentation Loss.}
+\subsubsection{Perceptual Augmentation Loss}